 I’d agreed to join a HUGE green army of Pegasus Military Fitness machines, and I’d be lying if I said I wasn’t apprehensive (please read “apprehensive” as “peeing pants with fright”).

-I’d been chauffeured to the Nuclear Rush site like a lady of leisure, and quelle suprise we arrived with minutes to spare (it was my fault.
-It’s always my fault).
+Quelle surprise we arrived with minutes to spare (it was my fault… It’s always my fault when timing is concerned).
 For some reason I’m still struggling to understand, during this critical car journey, I forgot that you actually have to get off a motorway at a marked junction and can’t just swing off whenever you please.
 So yes, I finally admit, I took us miles in the wrong direction.
 NEVER TRUST ME WITH A MAP.
-So er, yeah, thank you to the lovely (and patient) Nick for my lift and sorry if I got a bit, um, stressed.
-Please buy a Tom Tom.
+Also Nick, please buy a Tom Tom.

 Luckily the Pegasus team’s choice of lime green tops made my comrades easy to spot in the pre-race crowd, and I bounded out of the car and over to be greeted by them.